Kenneyj91601/FirstGitHub/README.md

 ## About Me: Kenneth Jackson :)

-Hellooooo ladies and gentlemen, welcome to a very self-absored take on humanity in which I only talk about my life and things that make me happy while I type with weird _underlines_ and **asterisks** everywhere on the page that you cannot see because **_al_mighty** and **_all_seeing** in this realm and you are but a mortal who can only read what I want you to read!
+Hellooooo ladies and gentlemen, welcome to a very self-absored take on humanity in which I only talk about my life and things that make me happy while I type with weird _underlines_ and **asterisks** everywhere on the page that you cannot see because **almighty** and **allseeing** in this realm and you are but a mortal who can only read what I want you to read!

 ### Here are a couple things about me:
 - I love art and drawing pretty much anything.
-- I'm addicted to watching anything on [YouTube](www.youtube.com).
+- I'm addicted to watching literally anything on [YouTube](www.youtube.com).
 -